Mado007/Quiz-App/README.md

 - **Dynamic Quiz Categories:** Explore a variety of quiz categories that dynamically adapt to your preferences.
 - **Interactive Quiz Interface:** Engage in an interactive quiz experience with a user friendly interface.
 - **High Scores Leaderboard:** Compete with others and strive for the top spot on our high scores leaderboard.
+-
+## Live Demo

+Explore the Quiz App: [Quiz App Live Demo](https://mado007.github.io/Quiz-App/)

 ## Getting Started

-To get started with Quiz Application, follow these steps:
+To get started with the Quiz App, simply visit the [live demo](https://mado007.github.io/Quiz-App/) and begin exploring the quizzes.

+Or follow these steps to run it on your localhost :

 1. Clone the repository: `git clone https://github.com/Mado007/Quiz-App.git`
 2. Open the project in your code editor.